What’s Driving SOC-NOC Convergence

 As the probability of severe cybersecurity incidents increases, our dependency on SOC networks becomes increasingly mission-critical.
 For networks to be both agile and secure, security can no longer be layered over like a cumbersome suit of armor.
 Security needs to be woven into the fabric of the network.
 This new reality has led to the blurring of the lines between networks and security by new architectures like SASE, the introduction of ZTNA for access control, and the growth of mobile access point platforms that fuse network operations centers and security operations centers into a single operation.

 “The lines between them (SOC-NOC) are becoming increasingly unclear as more advanced cyberattacks tend to freely jump between attack surfaces of different IT equipment.”
 (1)

 As networks and security continue to converge, why should businesses consider consolidating independent SOCs and NOCs into a single unified operations center?

 Reason 1: Unified Cross-Domain Visibility

-Unified operations allow administrators to have visibility of both domains simultaneously.
+Unified NOC-SOC networks allow administrators to have visibility of both domains simultaneously.
 They can deep-dive into either security or network issues from one interface or explore cross-domain incidents that involve both.
 For example, NDR (network detection and response) becomes more efficient when security and networks and the teams that manage them stop reacting separately.
-Response times are faster when everything is orchestrated and acts as one.
+Response times are faster when SOC network and NOC act as one.
 It’s also the best way to manage access points and endpoints where connectivity and security converge into one platform.

 “CTO/CIO and Chief Information Security Officers (CISO) will be well served in understanding what a potential collaborative, efficient effort integration brings versus having two separate siloed teams with very little crossing of paths except for at a Lessons-learned/After-action meeting.
 The exploration of integrating a SOC-NOC is something every organization should consider.”
 (1)